 CWBA

-Following this introduction is a good article about CWBA, an organization for which I worked part-time in 2000-2001 while a student and Dorm Mom at St. Louis Christian College, now closed.
+Following my description of the founding and growing of CWBA, Christian Women's Benevolent Association, is a good article written by a then Senator about CWBA, an organization for which I worked part-time in 2000-2001 while a student and Dorm Mom at St. Louis Christian College, now closed.
 I was secretary to the President of CWBA.
 She too was only there part-time because of her age and health.
 While there, I was asked to write their history from records kept.
-Before you read the other article, here is my understanding of its history.
+Part 1 is my understanding of its history, though only the highlights.
+My part is followed by Senator Maria Nadal's article who wrote her part in 2012.

 The first time I heard the name Christian Woman's Benevolent Association, my reaction was that it sounded like a sewing circle.
 As it turned out, it did begin as a sewing circle.
-Ladies from churches, particularly the Christian Church, made baby clothes for mothers with babies with no support.
-CWBA hadn't been formed until later years.
+Ladies from churches, particularly the Christian Church, made baby clothes for mothers with babies and who had no support.
+CWBA wouldn't be established until later years.

-The ladies saw the need for housing for the mothers and their babies, so they obtained a house in 1899, probably donated, in which to house the mothers and their babies.
-(See photo below.)
-But then a plague came along and many of the babies died.
+The Christian women then saw the need for housing for the mothers and their babies, so they obtained a house in 1899, probably donated, in which to provide a home for the mothers and their babies.
+(See photo) But then a plague came along and many of the babies died.

-Then the ladies saw a need for a juvenile home, so in 1962 the Mothers and Babies Home was turned into an orphanage.
+A need for a juvenile home became apparent, so in 1962 the Mothers and Babies Home was turned into an orphanage or Youth Home.
+It was discontinued in the 1980s, however.

 The Christian Women's Benevolent Association (C.W.B.A.) has been tirelessly helping the area's poor, homeless, orphaned, elderly and needy families to survive and thrive since 1899.
 Although it no longer has an orphanage and its Christian hospitals are now under new management, these women with core beliefs in the teaching of Jesus Christ started a valuable and uniquely American tradition of taking care of those who are in need.